 Erasmus Mundus Scholarship

 The Erasmus Mundus scholarship competition for the 2021-2023 edition will open 1 October 2020.
-All scholarship applications must be received by the deadline of 14 January 2021.
+All scholarship applications must be received by the deadline of 18 January 2021 (extended deadline).

 For guidelines on how to apply for the IMCEERES degree programme and scholarship please see: How to Apply.

 Applications must include the appropriate Consortium scholarship application form:

 EMJMD student scholarships can be offered to students from any region of the world - however no more than 3 from the same country or with the same nationality will be awarded in the same intake.
 The scholarships' terms depend on the student's country of origin/residence.

 - a contribution to the student participation costs (including tuition fees and full insurance coverage)

 - a contribution to student travel and installation costs